 These dresses had more embellishment and detail than a house dress: embroidery, covered decorative buttons, shirring and ruching, bows, trapunto, and faux flower trimming were part of the array of details added to make a dress smarter for forays outside the house.
 They tended to be solid colors or more subdued prints.
 Most dresses came with a matching belt placed slightly above the middle waist.

 1930s Evening Gowns

 Silky, clinging fabrics were common in evening gowns, often worn with a fur wrap or coat.
-Fabrics that were popular included chiffon, silk, crepe-de-chines, and satin, cut on the bias to create elegant flowing lines.
-Metallic lame came into fashion as well.
+Fabrics that were popular included chiffon, silk, crepe de chine, and satin, all cut on the bias to create elegant flowing lines.
+Metallic lamé came into fashion as well.
 Evening dresses had hems that very nearly touched the floor and often had small trains in the back.

-Evening dresses were also very fitted in the waist, slim and fitted through the hips, easing out mid-thigh or just above the knees, where they flared elegantly to the floor.
+Evening dresses were also very fitted in the waist, slim and fitted through the hips, and eased out mid-thigh or just above the knees, where they flared elegantly to the floor.
 There were gowns with puffs and ruffle sleeves, and later in the decade high necks and halter styles with plunging backs were in fashion.
 The backless gown is a signature of 1930s evening wear.

 Nearly all modern formal gowns have their stylish roots back to the 1930s.
 Old Hollywood stars of the Golden Years remain icons for glamour on the runway.
 This year, many current Hollywood stars chose to wear 1930s inspired gowns on the red carpet.
 It is a style that is a classic favorite in any decade.
 Learn more about 1930s evening gowns and party dresses.